franco2002lu/GreenbrierProp/README.md

-# Website for Greenbrier Properties
+# Website for Greenbrier Properties, LLC

 Company website for Greenbrier Properties, LLC before deployment.
 Small changes were made to the finalized version of the company website.
 General layout of website provided in RootLayout.js.
 Site analytics by Vercel.